WorldModelers/ModelService/docs/installation.md

 pip install -r requirements.txt

+# Install UAZ Concept Mapping Service
+# This builds the Docker container and runs it and will take a while since
+# it requires building Eidos
+cd ../UAZ-Integration
+./maas_install.sh

 # Install FSC Model.
 You will get prompted for github credentials.
 # This will take quite a bit of time.
 cd ../FSC-Integration/